 In the event a student does not hand in a piece of work or assignment the teacher can issue, at his or her discretion, an extension of between 1-5 days for the work to be completed.
-Any work handed in during the extension period should be marked and the grade placed in the system along with an 'L', to show that the work was handed in late.
+Any work handed in during the extension period should be marked normally, with no penalty for lateness, and the grade placed in the system along with an 'L', to show that the work was handed in late.

-Note also, that students who are not completing work should be placed in the Homework Club.
+Note also, that students who are not completing work should consider joining in the Homework Club.

 In the event that a student fails to hand in any work, even after any extension period, the student receives no credit for the assignment.
-Students failing to consistently hand in work on time face a parent-teacher conference, as well as a notification to the Secondary Coordinator and Counselor.
+Students failing to consistently hand in work on time face a parent-teacher conference, as well as a notification to the Secondary Principal and Counselor.